xdevplatform/tweet_parser/README.md

 Allow reliable parsing of Tweets delivered by the Gnip platform, in both activity-streams and original formats.

 ## Status:
 This package can be installed by cloning the repo and using `pip install -e .`, or by using `pip install tweet_parser`.
-Current version is 1.0.2.dev1, which is the first probably-bug-free release.
+First probably-bug-free release is 1.0.3 (current as of 8/7/2017).
 No promises.

 Currently, this parser does not explicitly support Public API Twitter data.